viviensiu/ml-zoomcamp/4_evaluation/NOTES.md

 | $y=0$ | TN | FP | $FPR = \frac{FP}{TN+FP}$ |
 | $y=1$ | FN | TP | $TPR = \frac{TP}{FN+TP}$ |

 * The goal is to **minimise FPR** and to **maximise TPR**.
-We plot threshold v.s.
-TPR and FPR to evaluate these two values, since the slopes tell us how quickly FPR minimise and TPR maximise for each threshold in a classification model.
+We plot the ROC curves (threshold v.s.
+TPR and FPR) to evaluate these two values, since the slopes tell us how quickly FPR minimise and TPR maximise for each threshold in a classification model.
+* ROC curves consider Recall and FPR under all the possible thresholds.
+If the threshold is 0 or 1, the FPR and Recall scores are the opposite of the threshold (1 and 0 respectively), but they have different meanings, as we explained before.
 * **Baseline curve**: random model which draws prediction in $[0,1]$ from a uniform distribution.
 * **Ideal curve**: Ideal model with 100% accuracy predictions.
+* We need to compare the ROC curves against a point of reference to evaluate its performance, so the corresponding curves of random and ideal models are required.
+It is possible to plot the ROC curves with FPR and Recall scores vs thresholds, or FPR vs Recall.
-* Scikit-learn has a `roc_curve(actual, predictions)` that returns `fpr, tpr, thresholds`.
+* `Scikit-learn` has a `roc_curve(actual, predictions)` that returns `fpr, tpr, thresholds`.

 ### 4.6 ROC-AUC
 * Area Under the Curve (AUC)